wanrongyang/wanrongyang.github.io/_pages/about.md

 # 🔥 News
-- *2023.12*: &nbsp;🥳🥳 Our new paper was accepted by Annual Congress of the European Society for Radiotherapy and Oncology 2024.
+- *2023.12*: &nbsp;🥳🥳 Our new paper was by Annual Congress of the European Society for Radiotherapy and Oncology 2024.
 - *2023.10*: &nbsp;🎉🎉 Our latest research regarding multimodality radiomics is accepted by ICSIA 2023.
 - *2023.07*: &nbsp;🥳🥳 Having my PhD admission offer to the University of Liverpool!
 - *2023.06*: &nbsp;🎉🎉 Officially graduated from my undergraduate study!